Industrial Data Science

 An old Acquaintance: K-Means

 Recently, I found a sponsored article on code project.
 They used Intel® Extension for Scikit-learn to speed-up the popular kmeans algorithm in python's scikit-learn machine learning library.
 A good number of ILNumerics customers is using python for authoring algorithms, before bringing them onto their devices using ILNumerics Computing Engine.
-Therefore, numpy is well known to us.
-In fact, ILNumerics is fully compatible to all numpy features – even all subarray and broadcasting things!
+ILNumerics is fully compatible to all numpy features – even all subarray and broadcasting details.
 A while ago we've compared the speed of kmeans on ILNumerics with python, Fortran and Matlab.
 ILNumerics won.
 However, at that time, it was far from exhausting all capabilities!
 We will stick to kmeans for now, because it requires significant calculations, does not call third-party libraries (like LAPACK), is not too simple to parallelize but simple enough to understand, what is going on.

 While Intel®'s Extension for Scikit-learn is the result of manual, hand-tuned optimizations we aim at optimizing arbitrary, user written algorithms based on n-dimensional arrays.
 Therefore, we take a simple implementation of kmeans, using well-known array functions from ILNumerics.Computing.
 Later, we will have the ILNumerics Accelerator compiler turn it into optimized code.

-Let's quickly step through the code: you can clearly see that only the regular ILNumerics function rules have been applied.
-The kmeans function receives an input array and an output array.
-It returns a RetArray<double> with the newly computed centers.
+Note, how code acceleration has been disabled at the biginning of the file.
+Within the kmeans function, only the regular ILNumerics function rules have been applied: it receives an input array and an output array and returns a RetArray<double> with the newly computed centers.
 It also defines a scalar output variable 'iterations' to hold the number of iterations performed by kmeans when the function returns.

-Within the function we initialize the centers by taking samples from the input array A in line 6.
-An array of class assignments will store the indices of the cluster for each sample in A. It is always a good idea (for performance reasons) to pre-allocate any array data with the correct, required size.
-This is done in line 7.
+Within the function we initialize the centers by taking samples from the input array A in line 23.
+An array of class assignments will store the indices of the cluster for each sample in A. For performance reasons it is always smart to pre-allocate any array data with the correct, required size.
+This is done in line 24.
 After some more helper variable declarations the main loop begins.

-The second part starts at line 26 and is also straight forward.
-For each of the existing centers we search for all samples being assigned to that center.
+The second part starts at line 40 and is also straight forward: for each of the existing centers we search for all samples being assigned to that center.
 We calculate the mean of all samples in the group to get the new cluster center.
 Both parts are repeated until the class assignments do not change anymore.

 First Run : Well known Speed of ILNumerics